waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Goldenrod Gym Puzzle (New Hypotheses from Agent)
 After exhausting all simple hypotheses, the agent suggested the following:
 1. **Narrow Walkway:** The path is not hidden, but a narrow walkway around the central structure.
+(Tested: Failed, `find_path` confirms no route exists.)
+2. **Decorative Object Interaction:** Potted plants or railings are the triggers.
 (Current hypothesis)
 2. **Decorative Object Interaction:** Potted plants or railings are the triggers.
 3. **Hidden Pressure Plate:** A specific floor tile is a switch.
 4. **Positional NPC Trigger:** The location from which I speak to the Gym Guide matters.